KarolyRobert/couchdb-designer/README.md

 # couchdb-designer

 With this package you can easily manage your couchdb design documents by storing them in directory structure and create javascript object from them.
 Chouchdb-designer provide two functions for that purpose: The first **"designer"** wait for a path of root directory of multiple design documents and gives back the array of design document objects.
 The second **"createDesignDocument"** do the same but only with one design document.
-Another feature is the **"createTestContext"** which allows you to [testing](#Testing) your design document with jest testing framework.
+Another feature is the **"createTestContext"**  and **createTestServer** which allows you to [testing](#Testing) your design document with jest testing framework.

 >#### Warnings
 >The design document generation doesn't check if the directory structure matching to the rules of couchdb design document syntax, although able to generate any type of them without attachmented.
 For proper use you need to know this rules.
 By testing you can discover many case of different missable usage.